Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 - Added a missing Semi-Colon in Config Loader that caused the mod to not compile, whoops.

 '1.2.2' Vampiric Templar Update
-- Increased the spawn chance of a mosquito wisp to 30%
+- Increased the spawn chance of a Leastest Wisp to 30%
 -  Added Vampiric Templar Variant
--  Slightly Buffed Mosquito Wisps, so theyre more annoying (as a mosquito should be) -- 200% Movement Speed -> 500% Movement Speed
+-  Slightly Buffed Leastest Wisps, so theyre more annoying (as a mosquito should be) -- 200% Movement Speed -> 500% Movement Speed
 	-- 200% Attack Speed -> 1000% Attack Speed
 	-- 100% Damage -> 110% Damage